 2) “Everything turns out for the best.”
+Dad was always hopeful.

 3) “There’s plenty of fish in the sea.”
 It’s true; I found the best fish.
 Tossed the others back.